Best Coffee Bean Grinder for French Press, Drip and Espresso?

 Conical burr grinders work at a slower speed than simple burr grinders.
-The blades grind the coffee against a long, flat surface to produce carefully graded coffee of even particle size.
+The surfaces grind the coffee without burning, to produce carefully graded coffee of even particle size.

-- If you like espresso coffee- only beans from a handful of coffee tree varieties are used to make good espresso and these tend to be oily beans that need a conical burr grinder.
-If you use any other kind of grinder, the mill will clog, leading to a lot of frustration.
+Only beans from a handful of coffee varieties are used to make the best espresso.
+These tend to be oily beans that absolutely need a conical burr grinder.
+If you use any other kind of machine, the mill will clog with a kind of oily, coffee sludge, leading to a lot of frustration.

 More by this Author